 - Amazon Photos

-4. Take advantage of Prime Student Exclusive offers.
+4. Take advantage of limited-time Prime Student Exclusive offers.

-College students with a Prime Student account can get these deals:
+College students with a Prime Student account can get these deals for a limited time:

 With a Student account, you don’t get access to Amazon Household, which means you can’t share your membership benefits the official way.